jswelling/CMU-MS-DAS-Vis-S25/docs/dashboards_body.md

 What's a *dashboard*?
 In the context of visualization, it's a summary.

-You've heard Tableau displays described as dashboards when they show a lot of intercconnected views of the same information.
+You've heard Tableau displays described as dashboards when they show a lot of interconnected views of the same information.

 You'll hear a short description by Prof. Barber describing a dashboard as something the boss looks